 These are general guidelines, and the individual medical situation should be taken into account.
 But think twice whenever adult techniques or equipment are suggested for children.

 To put these numbers in perspective, I have attached the guidelines from several different hospitals and labs.
 As you will see, there is not universal agreement on the precise numbers, but there is a general awareness that it is best to minimize blood loss, and the numbers used at different centers fall within a narrow range.

 Maximum Amounts of Blood to be Drawn From Patients Younger than 14 Years

-At Harvard’s Mass General they use the following guidelines when the blood is taken solely for research purposes:
+At Harvard’s Mass General they use the following guidelines for research purposes:

 - Blood volume taken from children must be less than 3 cc/kg body weight per 8 week period.
 In studies where the direct benefit far outweighs this volume restriction, a full protocol must be submitted for review of the full committee, and the following guidelines will apply: